-If you’re heading to the coast and looking for how to spend a day in Brighton, you’ve come to the right place.
+If you’re heading to the coast and looking for how to spend one day in Brighton, you’ve come to the right place.

 Ever since reading Brighton Rock by Graham Greene and watching the recent movie remake, I’ve wanted to visit Brighton.
 It just looked like such a hip retro seaside town.